bfakrudd/CKA-2026/Day_9/task.md

    -   Effects:  noschedule , PreferNoschedule  noExecute
         - noschedule - works on the newer pods
         - preNoschedule - No Wrannty
-        - noExecute - Workd on newer and existing pods
+        - noExecute - Worked on newer and existing pods

 - purpose:
-    - To run specific work loads
+    - To run for specific work loads

 - Taints and toleration prevent scheduling unwanted pods on Tained node - Restriction